 Stop 2: Akahanga

 At Akahanga, we learned about how the tribes may have lived on the land.
 During the stop, we saw the remains of an unrestored platform with 12 scattered Moai and evidence of shelters and kitchens.
-The settlement was established near a cave.
-The cave was likely used as protection – from the elements as well as enemy tribes and foreign explorers.
+The settlement was established near a cave that was likely used as protection – from the elements as well as enemy tribes and foreign explorers.

 Our guide showed us the 13 outlines of traditional ‘Boat Houses.’
 The homes – actually built on land and only called Boat Houses because their long, skinny shape resembles a canoe – were where the people slept.
 The proof of kitchens is evidenced by 3-foot-by-3-foot holes in the ground, lined with volcanic rocks.
 It was explained that food was cooked in these underground, natural ovens (similar to the curanto).